cjimti/mk/_posts/2018-03-24-Microservices.md

 layout: post
 title: Microservices
 description: An overview of Microservices, best practices and resources related to them.
-tags: Microservices Docker Containers 12Factor
+tags: microservices docker containers 12factor
 ---

 The following is a collection of articles on [Microservices].
 The [Microservices] architecture is a variant of the